joerivanveen/wp-reading-progress/wp-reading-progress/readme.txt

 This is my 6th Wordpress plugin but my first one freely available to everybody.
 I hope you enjoy using it as much as I enjoy building it!

-=== IMPORTANT NOTES: ===

-- css classes 'ruigehond006' and 'progress' are scheduled for removal in a next version, if you target the bar in css use '#ruigehond006_inner'.

 Regards,
 Joeri (ruige hond)